 Now we meet the most famous monk of Heisterbach, Caesarius, who lived there from 1198 to 1240.
 Many of his writings have remained, and it gives great pleasure to read them.
 In his most famous work, the “Dialogus miraculorum”(1219/23), he described the everyday life at the abbey in miracle stories.
 As Caesarius was a novice master, he wrote for teaching, so there almost always is a dialogue between a monk and a novice.

 Moreover, Caesarius was an important chronicler of the political events of his time.
 Back then, the archbishops of Colognes were mighty men, worldly and clerical rulers who possessed extensive estates and political influence.
-They stood in close contact with Heisterbach Abbey, so Caesarius was well informed.
+They stood in close contact with Heisterbach Abbey, so Caesarius was well-informed.
 For example, he reported on the war for the throne between Otto IV of Brunswick-Poitou and Philip of Swabia 1198-1208.
-Later, in 1225, about the violent death of a archbishop Engelbert of Cologn, and another then years later he wrote the life story of Saint Elizabeth of Hungary.
+Later, in 1225, about the violent death of archbishop Engelbert of Cologne, and another then years later he wrote the life story of Saint Elizabeth of Hungary.

 The Abbey Church

 Under the second abbot Gevard (1196-1209) and third abbot Heinrich I. (1208-1240) the great church came into being.
 The stones were mined at the nearby Stenzelberg mountain.
 It was one of the largest in the region back then, only the Cologne Cathedral was larger and higher.

 Today we only have the ruins of the choir and drawings of what it might have looked like back then.
 Heisterbach is an important example of late Romanesque architecture in Germany.
 At the same time, the architect was familiar with the new Gothic style coming from France.
 Here at Heisterbach he wanted to harmonize architecture and the Cistercian ideal of simplicity.